daniel1820815/daniel1820815.github.io/_drafts/netconf_validation.md

 *Example 2: BGP neighbor filter on neighbor id and session-state.*

+### Create a filter for NX-OS using the OpenConfig YANG model

+text

 Thanks to Kirk Byers [IOS-XE and NETCONF Candidate Configuration Testing, Part1](https://pynet.twb-tech.com/blog/netconf/iosxe-candidate-cfg1.html){:target="_blank"} blog post, especially the section for *Grabbing the XML Configuration* was very helpful to get an idea to convert the XML reply data.